Skip to contents

 study_area

 sf object containing polygonal geometries defining the study area.
-Can be in any CRS - will be transformed to `projection_crs` for grid creation.
+May be in any CRS.

 cell_size